osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 ## Request an Account
 To request access to JupyterLab, submit an application using the following steps:

-(1) Go to the [registration website](https://registry.cilogon.org/registry/co_petitions/start/coef:261).You will be redirected to the CILogon sign in page.
+(1) Go to the [registration website](https://registry.cilogon.org/registry/co_petitions/start/coef:261).
+You will be redirected to the CILogon sign in page.
 Select your institution and use your institutional credentials to login.

 If you have issues signing in using your institutional credentials, contact us at support@opensciencegrid.org.

 (2) Once you sign in, you will be redirected to the "JupyterLab User Enrollment for New Users" page.
-Click "Begin" and enter your name, and email address in the following page.
+Click "Begin" and enter your name and email address on the following page.
 In many cases, this information will be automatically populated.
 If desired, it is possible to manually edit any information automatically filled in.
 Once you have entered your information, click "SUBMIT".

 (3) After submitting your application, you will receive an email from registry@cilogon.org to verify your email address.
 Click the link listed in the email to be redirected to a page confirm your invitation details.
 Click the "ACCEPT" button to complete this step.

 ## Meet with a Research Computing Facilitator
-Once OSG staff receive your email verification, a Research Computing Facilitator will contact you within one business day to arrange a short consultation and introduction to the JupyterLab resources.
+Once OSG staff receive your email verification, a Research Computing Facilitator will contact you within one business day to arrange a short consultation and introduction to JupyterLab resources.
 During this meeting, our staff will provide personalized start-up guidance per your specific computational research goals and activate your account.
 You will be notified when your account is approved via email.

-Additionally, you will be assigned a "ProjectName" that you can use later in an HTCondor Submit file to submit jobs through your JupyterLab interface to HTCondor.
+Additionally, you will be assigned a "ProjectName" that you can use later in an HTCondor submit file to submit jobs through your JupyterLab interface to HTCondor.

 ## Upload an SSH Key